 Blood Clots: HT increases the risk for formation of blood clots in the veins (deep venous thrombosis) or in the lungs (pulmonary embolism).
 The risk for blood clots is higher with oral forms of HT than with transdermal forms (skin patches, creams).

 Breast Cancer: Estrogen- progestogen therapy (EPT) increases the risk for breast cancer if used for more than 3 to 5 years.
 This risk appears to decline within 3 years of stopping combination HT.

 Estrogen-only therapy (ET) does not significantly increase the risk of developing breast cancer if it is used for less than 7 years.
 If used for more than 7 years, it may increase the risk of breast (and ovarian) cancers, especially for women already at increased risk for breast cancer.
 The North American Menopause Society does not recommend ET use in breast cancer survivors as it has not been proven safe and may raise the risk of recurrence.

-Both estrogen-only and combination HRT increase breast cancer density, making mammograms more difficult to read.
+Both estrogen-only and combination HT increase breast cancer density, making mammograms more difficult to read.
 This can cause cancer to be diagnosed at a later stage.
-Women who take HRT should be aware of the need for regular mammogram screenings.
+Women who take HT should be aware of the need for regular mammogram screenings.

 The North American Menopause Society recommends that women who are at risk for breast cancer avoid hormone therapy and try other options to manage menopausal symptoms.